 Paternity must be established before custody, visitation or child support petitions can be heard by the court.
 Paternity refers to the state's recognition of fatherhood.
 It is established in a few ways:

 1. If the mother of a child is married at the time of the child's birth, her husband is the child's legal father.
 This is based upon a legal presumption that he is the father.
 This presumption, though, can be rebutted in a paternity proceeding.

-2. If the mother is unmarried when her child is born, the biological father is not yet the child's legal father.
-In order to be established as the legal father in this case, parents must sign an Acknowledgement of Paternity form.
+2. If the mother is unmarried when her child is born, the alleged biological father is not yet the child's legal father.
+In order to be established as the legal father in this case, both parents could sign an Acknowledgement of Paternity form.

 3. In the absence of marriage or a signed Acknowledgement of Paternity form, paternity can be established by the Family Court.
 Either the mother or alleged father may file a petition in Family Court seeking an Order of Filiation.
 This typically involves administration of Genetic Marker Test (DNA test) by a court-authorized laboratory.
 Under the Family Court Act, a test result indicating a ninety-five percent probability of paternity establishes a rebuttable presumption of paternity.
 Most tests exclude or establish paternity by 99.9% probability.
 If the court issues an Order of Filiation, the father would now be entitled to all the rights, and have all of the responsibilities, shared between a father and a child.

 4. Paternity on the basis of res judicata or equitable estoppel.